A Guide to Art Week in Aspen

 What is it?

-The annual Intersect Aspen Art + Design Fair brings a range of galleries together for a multi-day exploration of modern and contemporary art and design.
-The Aspen Ice Garden provides an intimate setting for patrons to view the works of talented artists from across the globe in the heart of Aspen.
+The annual Intersect Aspen Art + Design Fair brings galleries from around the world to Aspen for a multi-day exploration of modern and contemporary art and design.
+The Aspen Ice Garden provides an intimate, curated setting for patrons to view the works of talented artists in the heart of Aspen.

 What can I expect?

-From July 29th to August 3rd, the Intersect Aspen Art + Design Fair will spark conversations and connect artists, collectors, and the audience through receptions, speakers, and happy hour gatherings.
-A series of events throughout the week will address a range of topics: Art and the Aspen Community, Art and the Environment, Art and Social Consciousness, Art and Mental Health, and Wellbeing and Art and Design.
+From July 28 to August 1, 2026, the Intersect Aspen Art + Design Fair will spark conversations and connect artists, collectors, and the audience through receptions, speakers, and happy hour gatherings.
+A series of events throughout the week will address a range of topics; stay tuned for the schedule!

 How do I attend?